What does a customer

 Customer success has become one of the most remote-friendly functions in SaaS.
 Here's what the data shows:

-The majority of CSMs in our database work fully remotely.
-This reflects the nature of the role — most customer relationships are managed digitally, making physical presence less critical than in traditional sales or support roles.
+70% of CSMs in our database work fully remotely — making customer success one of the most remote-friendly roles in all of SaaS.
+Only 4% are fully in-office, with the remaining 27% operating in some hybrid arrangement.
+This reflects the nature of the role: most customer relationships are managed via video calls, email, and shared platforms.
+Physical presence matters far less than in traditional field sales or on-site support roles.

 How much does a customer success manager make?